Why buy a ruler for school?

 What should you look for in a ruler?

-- Units: Any good school ruler will have distance markings along the side, and these should be clearly marked and easy to read.
+- Units: Any good school ruler will have measurement markings along the side, and these should be clearly marked and easy to read.
 You’ll also want to consider which measurement units are marked on the ruler.
 Most rulers will be marked with both centimeters and inches, with the two different units on opposite edges.
 These types are incredibly useful since they account for both the imperial and metric systems.

 - Length and Shape: Most school rulers will come in a long, thin, rectangular shape.
 They’re commonly known as desk rulers and are the type you’ll see in most classrooms or back-to-school kits.
 However, there are a few other shapes out there, namely half circle ones (protractors) and triangular ones.
 These will usually be more useful for older students as they learn subjects like geometry that involve measuring and calculating angles.
 In terms of length, most school rulers will be about a foot (12 inches) long, which will suit most K-12 students.

 - Durability: A good ruler should not be easily broken or shattered, so look for ones made of real wood, rubber, or metal, preferably steel or stainless steel.
 Thick plastic rulers are also a good choice for younger kids since they’re waterproof, colorful, and inexpensive to replace, though they will snap and break much easier than wood, rubber, or metal.
-If you do opt for a plastic ruler, make sure it’s made from either a sturdier type of plastic (like ABS) or more flexible plastic material that can hold up to a lot of bending and fidgeting.
+If you opt for a plastic ruler, make sure it’s made from either a sturdier type of plastic (like ABS) or more flexible plastic material that can hold up to a lot of bending and fidgeting.

 What’s the difference between rulers and protractors?